bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_track.md

 Regardless of the propagation method, the next point, P<sub>n+1</sub>, is calculated as P<sub>n+1</sub> =P<sub>n</sub> +∆S<sub>n</sub>.
 If it falls within the muscle mask, it is added to the <i>fiber_all</i> matrix

+Step 4 – Propagate the tract: From point P<sub>n+1</sub>, the step ∆S<sub>n+1</sub> and the next fiber tract point P<sub>n+2</sub> are calculated according to the selected propagation algorithm, as described above.
+For Runge-Kutta integration, if the 2nd, 3rd, or 4th order points fall outside of the muscle mask, the propagation algorithm automatically changes to Euler integration until the tract is terminated.
+This is to avoid obtaining erroneous estimates of the fiber orientation from voxels outside of the muscle of interest.

+Before being added to the <i>fiber_all</i> matrix, several termination criteria are applied.
+First, the location of P<sub>n+1</sub> within the muscle mask is verified; if not, tract propagation stops and a value of 4 is written into the <i>stop_list</i> matrix.
+In addition, either of several algorithms may be applied and used to terminate tract propagation.
+* BIN1: Two binary criteria are applied.
+First, the FA must fall within the bounds set by the user in <i>ft_options</i>.
+Also, the angle formed by the current and a previous fiber tracking step is calculated as:

+ψ=cos<sup>-1</sup> (ε<sub>1,n</sup> ∙ ε<sub>1,n-p</sub>)

+where p is the number of steps over which to look back and ∙ indicates the vector dot product. ψ must be smaller than the value specified by the user.
+When BIN1 is used, the tract terminates if either ψ or the FA value is disallowed for a single point.
+If the tract stops because the FA criterion failed, a value of 2 is written into the <i>stop_list</i> matrix; if the tract stops because the angle criterion failed, a value of 3 is written into the <i>stop_list</i> matrix.

+* BIN2: The FA and ψ criteria are applied as described above, except that the ψ value must have been disallowed for two successive points.

+* FACT: The FACT algorithm for terminating fiber tract propagation was described by Mori et al. Briefly, the inner products are calculated between ε<sub>1</sub> in the current voxel and each of its 26 neighbors.
+They are magnitude-sorted in descending order and then averaged over a user-specified number of voxels, giving the parameter R. If R is lower than a user-specified critical value R<sub>Crit</sub>, this is interpreted as excessive local heterogeneity in fiber orientation and the tract is terminated.
+The value of R is written into <i>stop_list<i>.

+The variable <i>stop_list</i> is useful to diagnose the reasons of tract propagation failure and to optimize the stop criteria.

+Step 5 – Add the point and continue tracking: If all criteria are successfully met, the next point is calculated and added to <i>fiber_all</i>.
+The fiber counter is incremented and the tract is recorded as a successful tracking result in the variable <i>roi_flag</i>.
+Steps 4 and 5 occur within the <i>while</i> loop and continue until a stop criterion is met.
+At that point, the <i>while</i> loop breaks and the programs advances to the new [row column] coordinate on the aponeurosis mesh

 ## 4. Syntax